Juvenile Sexual Crimes Against a Younger Child

 If your child is accused of acting in an inappropriate manner, then seek out the services of an experienced criminal defense attorney.
 We can help you determine the best way to protect your child from a false or exaggerated accusation.

-If your child needs counseling, we can help you find the best resources so that you can take a pro-active approach in helping your child get treatment.
+If your child needs counseling, we can help you find the best resources so that you can take a pro-active approach to helping your child get treatment.

 Our juvenile defense attorneys understand the benefits and pitfalls of various juvenile court programs set up in different jurisdictions in the greater Tampa Bay area including: